 He was promoted to assistant manager in 2012 before leaving the club when Mancini departed the following year.

 In May 2015 Platt was appointed manager of Indian side FC Pune City for the 2015 Indian Super League season.

 He left the club after just one season with his team finishing the campaign in 7th position in the league, winning just 4 of 14 games.

-David Platt also works as a pundit and match analyst on various channels including Sky Sports.
+Platt currently works as a pundit and match analyst on various channels including Sky Sports and beIN Sports.

 Back to Arsenal